aurreum/docs/version/3.0.44811/_sources/obs/obs.md

-# User Guide for OBS
+# User Guide for Object Storage Service

 ## Overview

-This guide introduces how to install and configure the ADPS agent, and how to properly use ADPS to back up and restore object storage (OBS).
+This guide introduces how to install and configure the ADPS agent, and how to properly use ADPS to back up and restore object storage service (OBS).

 The backup and restore features supported by ADPS include: